Defining Wealth as Well-Being

 Human Capital: Values, Virtue, and the Formation of Character

 The ancient philosophers understood this progression clearly.
-Virtue was not an abstract ideal—it was a practice.
-Courage, honesty, responsibility, and care for others were cultivated through daily action, guided by what one held to be important.
+Virtue was not an abstract idea—it was a practice.
+Courage, honesty, responsibility, and care for others were cultivated through daily action.

-In the same way, each person carries a unique potential.
-Families play a central role in this process.
-A family’s responsibility is not to impose a single vision of success, but to create the conditions in which each individual can become the person they are capable of becoming.
+Each person carries a unique potential.
+Families play a central role in creating the conditions in which each individual can become the person they are capable of becoming.

 Intellectual Capital: Learning, Judgment, and Meaning Across Generations